 The highest academic degree conferred by a university to students who have completed graduate study beyond the bachelor's and/or master's degree.
-Students demonstrate their academic ability presented in the form of a dissertation.
+Students demonstrate their academic ability through oral and written examinations and original research presented in the form of a dissertation.